-The scope of discovery requests is pretty broad; it includes all unprivileged information that is relevant to the divorce.
+The scope of a discovery request is pretty broad; it includes all unprivileged information relating to the divorce process.
 Although California courts are pretty liberal when it comes to allowing broad discovery requests, there are limits.
-For example, when determining a party’s current income to calculate support going forward, it is not relevant to request a party’s financial records dating back more than five years.
+For example, when determining a party’s current income to calculate support going forward, it is not relevant to submit a formal request for a party’s financial records dating back more than five years.

-In order to obtain relevant and unprivileged information, here are a few procedures that can be used:
+In order to obtain relevant information during the discovery process, here are a few procedures that can be used:

 The form interrogatories are designed to elicit fundamental information common to virtually all marriage dissolution litigation and are already pre-printed on a form.
-Discovery regarding unique circumstances in a marriage or divorce may require “special” interrogatories, which are question written by the party, not already pre-printed on a form.
+Discovery regarding unique circumstances in a marriage or divorce may require “special” interrogatories, which are questions written by the receiving party, not already pre-printed on a form.

 Requests for Admissions (RFAs) may be used by a party to force the opposing party to “admit the genuineness of specified documents, or the truth of specified matters of fact, opinion relating to fact, or application of law to fact.”
 (California Code of Civil Procedure section 2033.010).
 Unlike other discovery tools, which are aimed at uncovering factual data that may be used to prove points at trial, RFAs are used to put disputed issues to rest so they will not have to be tried.

 This helps to reduce trial time, and allows the parties to focus on the important issues.
 For the most part, each party is limited to serving a maximum 35 RFAs on each other party.
 The responding party must respond within 30 days after the date the admissions were served, plus additional time if the admissions were served via mail.

 A demand can be used to compel a party (not nonparties) to produce for “inspection, copying, testing or sampling documents, tangible things and electronically-stored information in his or her possession or control.”
 (California Code of Civil Procedure section 2031.010).